A joyful heart is good

 I am an integrative counsellor.
 The approaches I adopt cater for the needs of my clients according to their age, issues, personality and background.
-My specialisations are in anxiety, depression and stress.
+My specialisations are in anxiety, depression and multicultural issues.

-I have worked as a counsellor in different settings: hospital, school, Christ's College of Cambridge University, and charities.
-Currently, I am working for Cambridgeshire Consultancy in Counselling.
-My clients have ranged from adolescents to adults, from all walks of life.
+I have worked as a counsellor in different settings: hospital, school, Cambridge University, and charities.
+Currently, I am working as a private practitioner for Cambridge University, Atrium HR Consulting and Evolve Community Counselling.
+My clients range from young adults to the elderly, and come from all walks of life.

 My passion in the counselling profession is to support my clients, and to help them look into their personal issues.
-In this way, they should develop insights enabling them to go through difficult times in life, and eventually and hopefully, come out in a better place.
+My hope is for my clients to develop some insights that will enable them to go through difficult times in life, and eventually and hopefully, come out in a better place.

 As counselling can be a useful yet daunting experience, my priority is always to provide a calm, peaceful, and non-judgemental environment for my clients to voice out and for me to listen to their emotional issues.
 I am friendly and approachable, compassionate and empathic.

-I am a mother and a Christian.
+I am a mother of two teenage girls and a Christian.
 I am also a linguist fluent in English, Cantonese and Mandarin and have a diploma in French.

 I am an Accredited Member of the BACP, and adhere to its Ethical Framework for Good Practice in Counselling & Psychotherapy.

 I have a genuine interest in people.
 In my previous careers, I have worked with lawyers, bankers, consultants, social workers and teachers.
 This helped me realise that my interest in and skills with people come naturally to me.
 My interest in psychology and languages also helps me to understand people and interpret their thoughts and feelings better.
 All these have motivated me to get into counselling - a career that provides a channel for people to understand more about themselves and their issues, and to make changes in their lives when they are ready.